sfigg/commercialization-public/manufacture/desktop/winpe-network-drivers-initializing-and-adding-drivers.md

 # WinPE Network Drivers: Initializing and adding drivers

 The Wpeutil command initializes the Windows PE (WinPE) network drivers as soon as WinPE boots.
-The default WinPE image includes support for many popular network adapters, and supports many of the same networking commands as in Windows.Windows PE includes a basic set of network drivers for many popular network adapters, and supports many of the same networking commands as in Windows.
+The default WinPE image includes support for many popular network adapters, and supports many of the same networking commands as in Windows.
+Windows PE includes a basic set of network drivers for many popular network adapters, and supports many of the same networking commands as in Windows.

+Networking in WinPE has the following limitations:

-The supported methods of connecting to file servers are TCP/IP and NetBIOS over TCP/IP.
-Windows PE doesn't support other methods, like the Internetwork Packet Exchange/Sequenced Packet Exchange (IPX/SPX) network protocol.
+- The supported methods of connecting to file servers are TCP/IP and NetBIOS over TCP/IP.
+Other methods, like the Internetwork Packet Exchange/Sequenced Packet Exchange (IPX/SPX) network protocol are not supported.

-Windows PE supports Distributed File System (DFS) name resolution for stand-alone namespaces only.
+- Distributed File System (DFS) name resolution is supported for stand-alone namespaces only.
 It doesn't support domain namespaces.
-Stand-alone DFS namespaces allow for a DFS namespace that exists only on the local PC and therefore doesn't use Active Directory® Domain Services (AD DS).
+Stand-alone DFS namespaces allow for a DFS namespace that exists only on the local PC and therefore doesn't use Active Directory Domain Services (AD DS).
+- General wireless networking functionality is not supported in WinPE.

-Connecting to an IPv4 network from Windows PE on an IPv6 network is not supported.
+- Connecting to an IPv4 network from Windows PE on an IPv6 network is not supported.
+- SMB1 protocol is disabled by default.
+You can enable SMB1 support by running `dism.exe /enable-feature /featurename=SMB1Protocol-client`.

 **To connect to another PC or shared folder on a network**